-Way to Reset Desktop Icon Spacing in Windows 10
+Way to Reset Desktop Icon Spacing in Windows 11 and 10

-Here is how to Reset Desktop Icon Spacing in Windows 10 –
+Here is how to Reset Desktop Icon Spacing in Windows 11 or 10 –

-Step-1: Press Win+R and let the Windows to open Run dialog on screen.
+Step-1: Press Win+R and let the Windows open Run dialog on screen.

 Step-2: In the empty space of the dialog, type Regedit and press the Enter key.
 This will launch Registry Editor in a separate window.